lcabaceira/dralf/README.md

 -----------------
 Target Audience :
 -----------------

     Alfresco Administrators
     Alfresco developers and students

 -------------
 Introduction :
 -------------

 Dr. Alf is mostly a Jmx encapsulator that communicates with Alfresco via JMX.
 It targets and automate specific JMX actions giving the user a most rewarding experience on administration and troubleshooting tasks within Alfresco.

-It also automates processes such as hot backups, cold backups , alfresco restores and other handy operations.
+It automates Alfresco backup and restore processes, allowing operations such as hot backups, cold backups , restores and other handy operations.
 It uses jmxterm as a command line jmx client , you can find documentation on jmxterm at http://wiki.cyclopsgroup.org/jmxterm/features

+It is also a very nice tool for troubleshooting and system analysis.

+Overall we can define Dr. Alf as :

+    * JMX Encapsulator
+    * Alfresco Backup Manager Tool
+    * Alfresco Troubleshooting Tool

 ----------------------
 1 - Installing Dr Alf.
 ----------------------

 Dr. Alf is currently released as a multi-module maven project.

 Dr. Alf should be installed on the same machine where the Alfresco Content server resides.